A man wearing a hat sits at a table and talks to other people at the table.

 • Establish weekly accountability

-• Solve our most urgent challenges and opportunities
+• Solve the most urgent challenges and opportunities

-• Evaluate whether our meeting time was well-used
+• Evaluate whether the meeting time was used well

-Why Does EOS Call It a Level 10 Meeting?
+Why Is It Called A Level 10 Meeting?

 As part of the EOS Proven Process, when we first meet with leadership teams, we ask them to rate the quality of their meetings on a scale of 1 to 10.
 The prevailing view is people haven’t found meetings nearly as helpful as the amount of time invested in them, with many rating their meeting effectiveness at a 4 on a 1–10 scale, with 10 being the best.

-When Running on EOS, we’re aiming for a 10.
+When running on EOS, we’re aiming for a 10.
 We’re looking for honest assessments because we strive for improvement at any opportunity.
-So when our Level 10 Meeting is ending (during what we appropriately call “Conclude” on the agenda), we rate it on that 1–10 scale.
-However, a 10 is not about perfection — it's about performance.
+So when our Level 10 Meeting is ending, the last item on the agenda is to rate the meeting on a 1–10 scale.
+However, a 10 is not about perfection.
+It's about performance.

 So often, I hear from early clients statements like “Well, I’m a hard grader” or “I don’t give 10s because there’s always room for improvement.”

 The reality is that the usefulness of the rating is to assess our performance and improve on a weekly basis.
-So when we rate, we ask:
+So when we rate the meeting, we ask:

 • Did the Level 10 Meeting start and end on time?

-• Did we follow our Level 10 Meeting agenda?
+• Did we follow our agenda?
 (No tangents.)

 • Are we on the same page?